jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_emergency_w_above_weight_doors_closed_number_not_pushed
 *********************************************************************************

-The :ref:`truth table` for when the button for a floor is :red:`NOT pushed` AND the elevator doors are :green:`closed` AND the elevator is :red:`above` the weight limit, is
+The :ref:`truth table` for when the button for a floor is :red:`NOT pushed` AND the elevator doors are :green:`closed` AND the elevator is :green:`above` the weight limit, is

 =================  ===============  ============== =================  =============
 floor button       doors            weight limit   emergency button   output